 - This is what the plan aims to achieve by the end of its validity.
 It is very important to define the purpose realistically taking into account what will happen to the population before actions are implemented and how long it takes that the measures take effect.
-Document the models and assumptions in Annex 3. - Indicators for the purpose and methods of verification: Ideally, use the same indicators as for the goal but with target values that can be realistically achieved by the end of the validity of the plan.
+Document the models and assumptions in Annex 3. - Indicators for the purpose and methods of verification: The purpose should be expressed in terms of one or more measurable attributes (e.g. population size, growth rate, range extent) and include some time by which it should be achieved as well as what the methods of verification will be.
+Ideally, use the same indicators (i.e. the FRVs) as for the goal but with target values that can be realistically achieved by the end of the validity of the plan.